abumq/residue/docs/INSTALL.md

 If you are just need to test the residue before you run it in production (in production you should always run it as root) you can use `--force-without-root` command-line argument.

-# What's Next?
-You can run demo to see how residue works.
-Please refer to [DEMO.md](/docs/DEMO.md) documentation